-From Anchorage – 314 miles (8 hours)
+From Anchorage – 314 miles (7-8 hours)

 Take the Glenn Highway out of the downtown area and into the Matanuska Valley.
-Pass the Parks Hi-way turnoff, continue through the town of Palmer (last stop light and grocery store) and follow it 130 more miles as it twists and turns between the northern boundary of the Chugach Mountains and the southern boundary of the Talkeetna Mountains.
-Turn south in Glenallen (fuel up), taking the Richadson Highway 33 miles through Copper Center, the Wrangell Mountains boldly presenting themselves in the East.
+Pass the Parks Highway turnoff, continue through the town of Palmer (last stop light and grocery store) and follow it 130 more miles as it twists and turns between the northern boundary of the Chugach Mountains and the southern boundary of the Talkeetna Mountains.
+Turn south in Glenallen (fuel up), taking the Richardson Highway 33 miles through Copper Center, the Wrangell Mountains boldly presenting themselves in the East.
 Then turn east (left) on the Edgerton Highway, and cruise 33 more miles to Chitina and the bridge crossing the Copper River.
 From there it’s 60 miles of dirt to McCarthy.

-From Fairbanks – 374 miles (8 hours)
+From Fairbanks – 374 miles (7-8 hours)

 From Valdez – 176 miles (5 hours)

-Take the Richardson Hi-way north 100 miles, then head East (take a right) on the Edgerton Hi-way to Chitina & McCarthy.
+Take the Richardson Hi-way north 100 miles, then head East (take a right) on the Edgerton Highway to Chitina & McCarthy.
 This is a gorgeous drive through the Chugach, some highlights including Thompson Pass and following the Tonsina River.